maskdotdev/sombra/docs/dashboard-plan.md

 - Bind to `127.0.0.1` by default with a CLI flag (`--bind`) required for remote access; require explicit `--allow-origin` to enable CORS when running remotely.
 - Ship the MVP in read-only mode by default; disable import/vacuum/checkpoint/mutation routes entirely so the dashboard can be run safely against production replicas without extra auth.
 Token-based auth will be revisited once mutating endpoints ship.
 - Enforce CSRF protection by avoiding cookie auth entirely when tokens arrive; for now rely on loopback-only defaults and log any remote access attempts.
-- Default to serving static assets with `Content-Security-Policy: default-src 'self'` and `Referrer-Policy: no-referrer`.
+- Default to serving static assets from the embedded React bundle (via `include_dir`) with `Content-Security-Policy: default-src 'self'` and `Referrer-Policy: no-referrer`.
 Allow users to point `--assets` at a custom bundle but keep CSP strict unless `--relax-csp` is provided.

 Dashboard MVP Behavior
 ----------------------
-- `sombra dashboard` spins up an Axum server with `/health` and `/api/stats` plus a static-file fallback served from `--assets <dir>`.
-When assets are omitted a minimal inline HTML page explains how to build and provide the frontend bundle.
+- `sombra dashboard` spins up an Axum server with `/health` and `/api/stats` plus a static-file layer that serves the embedded bundle by default.
+Supplying `--assets <dir>` overrides the bundle; when neither embedded assets nor an override exist a minimal inline HTML page explains how to build and provide the frontend bundle.
 - The server currently exposes read-only APIs only (`/health`, `/api/stats`, `/api/query`); mutations/import/export routes remain disabled until auth and background job infrastructure land.

 Phase 2 – CLI Surface & Runtime